ms-iot/iot-walkthrough/ImageCreation/README.md

 </OEMInput>
 ```

+Run `buildpkg all` to run the feature merger.
 Build the image with `buildimage Showcase Test` and your apps will show up after boot!

 ## Updating apps